-At March 31, 2024, we had intangible assets of \$6.8 million.
+At ~~December 31, 2023~~ December 31, 2024, we had intangible assets of ~~\$8.4 million~~ \$2.0 million.
 Prior to the interim quantitative impairment test conducted as of September 30, 2022, discussed below, we had goodwill of \$59.8 million.
-Under GAAP, we review our goodwill for impairment annually in the fourth quarter of each fiscal year, or more frequently if events or changes in circumstances indicate the carrying value may not be recoverable.
+Under ~~accounting principles generally accepted in the United States~~ GAAP, we review our goodwill for impairment annually in the fourth quarter of each fiscal year, or more frequently if events or changes in circumstances indicate the carrying value may not be recoverable.
 We review our intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 For example, in the first quarter of 2020, in light of the global economic disruption and uncertainty occasioned by the coronavirus pandemic and the announcement of the then-impending termination of our affinity partnership with USAA, we performed an interim quantitative impairment test as of March 31, 2020, which concluded that the carrying value of our single reporting unit was greater than its fair value.
 Accordingly, during the three months ended March 31, 2020, we recognized a non-cash impairment charge of \$10.2 million, of which \$1.9 million was included in discontinued operations.
 Further, following a decline in our stock price in the third quarter of 2022 and continued macroeconomic disruptions impacting our business, we performed an interim quantitative impairment test as of September 30, 2022, which concluded that the carrying value of our single reporting unit exceeded the fair value and, accordingly, we recognized a non-cash impairment charge of \$59.8 million for the year ended December 31, 2022.